wormhole-foundation/wormhole/node/cmd/txverifier/README.md

 #### Automated testing

-This command provides a "sanity check" mode that runs the package against mainnet data using a hard-coded list of tx hashes and their expected return values.
+This command provides a "sanity check" mode that runs the package against mainnet data using a hard-coded list of transaction hashes and their expected return values.
 It checks that ruling of true/false matches what's expected, and ensures that the expected error codes match.

 The code will log a fatal error and exit as soon as one of the sanity checks fail.